PPPRA offers equal opportunity to ex- temporary staff, official

 “The remaining ones were not qualified, out of the 34 casual staff, three were engaged and those who were out of the age bracket were not contacted.”

-Ealier ,the petitioner, Mr Uche Ayogwu who told the Committee that the 34 casual staff were engaged for six months subject to renewal, but added that after working for about seven years, they were eventually disengaged verbally, said, “they were engaged from 2012- 2017 on a six months temporary engagement.
+Earlier, the petitioner, Mr. Uche Ayogwu who told the Committee that the 34 casual staff were engaged for six months subject to renewal, but added that after working for about seven years, they were eventually disengaged verbally, said, “they were engaged from 2012- 2017 on a six months temporary engagement.

 “None of them was found wanting in the course of their job.
-These people ought to be in the first priority list if there should be recruitment.
+These people ought to be on the first priority list if there should be recruitment.

-“Non of them was found wanting in the course of their job.
-This people ought to be in the first priority list if there should be recruitment.”
+“None of them was found wanting in the course of their job.
+This person ought to be in the first priority list if there should be recruitment.”